Programs & Services

 - Valley REC Energy Services

-- Valley REC offers a suite of electrical products and services such as water heaters, generators, transfer switches, and on-staff electricians to help its members better manage their energy needs.
+- Valley REC offers a suite of electrical products and services such as water heaters (sales, rebates, and installation), generators, transfer switches, and on-staff electricians to help its members better manage their energy needs.
+Visit the Valley REC Energy Services page for a full list of VRES products and services.

 - Advanced Metering Infrastructure (AMI)